Great Lakes Region

 Do you want to be an sUAS Mission Pilot (UASMP)?

-As an added bonus, all participants will receive "zero to hero" training and graduate as a Recreational Pilot Rating with an sUAS quadcopter endorsement (at minimum), after which you will be authorized to wear the sUAS Pilot wings available at https://www.vanguardmil.com/products/civil-air-patrol-badge-suas-basic-pilot
+Recreation Pilot track students participants will receive "zero to hero" training and graduate as a Recreational Pilot Rating with an sUAS quadcopter endorsement (at minimum), after which you will be authorized to wear the sUAS Pilot wings available at https://www.vanguardmil.com/products/civil-air-patrol-badge-suas-basic-pilot

-If flying drones (rotary and fixed-wing) in Search and Rescue and Damage Assessment for CAP is something that interests you, then click on the link below to register: https://michwing.wufoo.com/forms/z13l81bd0yxz6e6/
+If flying drones (rotary and fixed-wing) in Search and Rescue and Damage Assessment for CAP is something that interests you, then click on the link below to register: https://michwing.wufoo.com/forms/z13l81bd0yxz6e6/ Registration is opening soon!

 More information will be sent to those accepted as participants at a later date.